Preparedness for People with Disabilities

 Personal Support Network

-Most importantly, take the time to create a trusted support network of at least three people to assist during an emergency.
+Take the time to create a trusted support network of at least three people to assist during an emergency.
 Give them keys and add their contact information to a shared emergency plan.
 The support network should also be advised of any health conditions or medications and shown how to operate specialized medical or mobility equipment, such as lifts, wheelchairs or scooters.

 Guide and Service Animals